 The Free version is limited to 1 CPU, and MapTiler Engine Plus has a limit of 4 CPUs for rendering.

-The Pro version is able to render on more than 4 CPUs depending on your license.
+The Pro version is able to render on 16 CPUs.
 With such power, it is possible to render extremely large datasets (e.g. continents or the whole world).

 Optimize your workflow